 FAQ

-Q: How do I test if a comedy lyric is actually funny?
+Q: How do I test whether a comedy lyric is actually funny?

-A: Read the chorus to 3 people of different ages.
-All 3 laugh = real.
-Only 1 = rewrite.
+A: Read just the chorus aloud to three people of different ages.
+All three laugh = it’s real.
+Only one laughs = rewrite the chorus, not the verses.

-A: comedic brand jingle, single punchline at end, brand name as the joke setup.
-Brand as the punchline.
+A: Use comedic brand jingle, single punchline at end, brand name as the joke setup — make the brand the setup and the punchline the payoff, not a logo dropped mid-line.

-Q: How to get a playful Suno performance?
+Q: How do I get a genuinely playful Suno performance, not a flat read?